-- You can add a few drops to a steam diffuser or bowl of hot water.
+- add a few drops to a steam diffuser or bowl of hot water

-- You can also apply it to your skin after adding about five drops to a carrier oil, such as coconut oil.
+- apply to your skin after adding about five drops to a carrier oil, such as coconut oil

-You can also look for an oregano oil tincture, which is not a volatile essential oil and is safe to take orally.
-It’s also called an herbal oil.
+You can also shop for an oregano oil tincture, which is an extract and essential oil blend formulated to take orally.
 Follow the dosage instructions on the bottle.

-Regardless of why you’re taking oregano oil, make sure you take at least a week-long break for every three weeks of use.
+Regardless of why you’re taking oregano oil, make sure you take at least a weeklong break for every 3 weeks of use.

 Oregano oil is a powerful substance, so it’s best to start with the smallest possible dose to see how your body reacts.
 You can slowly increase the amount you take once you see how your body responds.

 Just make sure you don’t take more than the recommended amount listed on the package.
-Also keep in mind that recommended doses can vary between manufacturers.
+Also keep in mind that recommended dosages can vary between manufacturers.

 Oregano oil has several health benefits that are backed by research, though larger studies are needed to fully understand how it works.

-If you find yourself fighting a cold or flu, try using oregano herbal oil for relief.
-Just make sure you don’t go over the recommended dose.
+If you find yourself dealing with a cold or the flu, try using oregano herbal oil for relief.
+Just make sure you don’t go over the recommended dosage.